-- Math: All students are on an advanced track in mathematics.
-Fifth graders complete one final year of Saxon math.
-Sixth graders move away from the spiral approach and spend a year in a rigorous and comprehensive general math course before moving to seventh grade.
+Math: All students are on an advanced track in mathematics.
+Fifth and Sixth graders move away from the spiral approach and spend a year in a rigorous and comprehensive general math course before moving to seventh grade.
 Math courses are taught with a top-down approach, keeping in mind where students are headed.
 In seventh grade, pre-algebra curriculum is embedded with pre-AP concepts to provide a strong foundation for future studies.
 The majority of students receive their first high school math credit for level one Algebra in eighth grade, some as early as seventh grade.

-- Social Studies: There are many opportunities for group and independent project work in social studies classes.
-Fifth graders study various topics such as early world exploration, South American civilizations, feudal Japan, Native Americans, westward expansion, and the Civil War.
+Social Studies: There are many opportunities for group and independent project work in social studies classes.
+Fifth graders begin a study of the history of our world.
 Our sixth grade students focus their studies on the history of America from the perspective of our state.
 Seventh graders use a research and project-focused class to study the geography of the world.
 Eighth grade students, in Global Studies, study the history of our world through the Renaissance.

-- Technology: Fifth, sixth, and seventh grade students attend computer class two or three times a week.
+Technology: Fifth, sixth, and seventh grade students attend computer class two or three times a week.
 Students become more proficient at using computer tools and learning to apply those tools in the classroom.
-In addition to the computer lab, students use iPads to access most of their textbooks and use various Apps to enhance their productivity and understanding.
-Students also may choose robotics class as an elective and/or be a member of the robotics team.
+In addition to the computer lab, students use iPads and Chromebooks to access most of their textbooks and use various Apps to enhance their productivity and understanding.
+Students also may participate in graphic design or choose robotics class as an elective and/or be a member of the robotics team.

-- Fine Arts: All students have the opportunity to explore their visual and/or performing arts interests in classes such as band, chorus, art, graphic design, and dance.
-Students in Middle School may also audition for our annual fall play and/or spring musical.
+Fine Arts: All students have the opportunity to explore their visual and/or performing arts interests in classes such as band, chorus, drama, art, graphic design, and dance.
+Students in Middle School may also audition for our annual spring musical.